tbrockman/cf-takehome/README.md

 Here's how we do the rest of what was asked for:
 - [x] Has one long URL ➡️ Store a key-value pair of short URL -> long.
 - [x] No duplicate URLs are allowed to be created ➡️ Store a key-value pair of long URL -> short.
-- [x] Generating a short url from a long url ➡️ We atomically increment a counter and [base58 encode it](https://learnmeabitcoin.com/technical/base58#why-base58) as the short URL.
-An alternative would be to store a hash of the long URL and only store a prefix.
-We won't have collisions but our URLs are a bit more guessable and *technically* you can create an infinite redirect loop if you take advantage of that -- you could do the same with hashing but you're probably better off just mining Bitcoin.
+- [x] Generating a short url from a long url ➡️ We atomically increment and get a counter and [base58 encode it](https://learnmeabitcoin.com/technical/base58#why-base58) as the short URL.
+We then store this in Redis so we can redirect short URLs to their corresponding long ones.
+An alternative would be to store a hash of the long URL and then slice off a prefix of pre-defined length.
+Theoretically we don't have to deal with collisions and we get the advantage of having shorter URLs until we have to store more, but our URLs are a bit more guessable and *technically* you can create an infinite redirect loop if you take advantage of that -- you could do the same with hashing but you're probably better off just mining Bitcoin.
+With hashing you can also rely on your datastore (if it provides a primary key / unique constraint) to prevent you from inserting long URLs which already exist using only one table/index.
+You'd end up having to do some additional work if you wanted to support manually entered short links with hashing.

-Next.js (and Reach) were chosen primarily for productivity reasons.
+Next.js (and React) were chosen primarily for productivity reasons:
+- Good amount of documentation and examples online for how to do pretty much anything
+- Used to working with Typescript/Javascript on my own projects
+- Opinionated frameworks that I'm okay letting make some decisions for me to do less work

-Given more time, I would probably re-write the backend in Rust.
+Given more time, I would probably re-write the backend in Rust 😬

 ## What's missing for production